AshleyF/Forthkit/hardware/register/readme.md

 A new `image.bin` may be build with [`./test.sh`](./test.sh).

-In addition to the `label` mechanism to give names to addresses for backward jumps (most common), there are `ahead,` and `then,` words to skip over code (likely for library routines).
+In addition to the `label` mechanism to give names to addresses for backward jumps (most common), there are `ahead,` and `continue,` words to skip over code (likely for library routines).

 ### Assembler Walkthrough